pcjdev/pcjdev.github.io/README.md

 Short Description
 ------------------

-I'm a Full-Stack (mostly Java) Developer with a keen interest in Cryptography and other Information Security topics.
+Full-Stack (mostly Java) Developer with a keen interest in Cryptography and other Information Security topics.

 Some Details
 -------------

 _Full-Stack_ - it's a broad term, in my opinion, and if you frown on hearing it, I know what you feel.
 I just use it here with the meaning: I can do _stuff_, from HTML/CSS/JavaScript to Java/Python/ShellScripting and databases.

 _mostly Java_ - because Java is what I excel at, but I am trying to improve my Python or JavaScript skills, and bring them to the same level.
-I am an Oracle Certified Professional, Java SE 6 Programmer.
+I'm an Oracle Certified Professional, Java SE 6 Programmer.

+_Developer_ - that's that I am.
+A clean one.
+And I like to say that I craft things.

-_Information Security_, and especially _Cryptography_ - This is my true passion.
+_Information Security_, and especially _Cryptography_ - this is my true passion.
 If Java is my second (after the mother) language, Crypto and InfoSec are my heart.

-_Why the Full Name is missing?_ - Because I am conscientious about my privacy and I want to have the control of my online presence.
+_Why the Full Name is missing?_ - because I am conscientious about my privacy and I want to have the control of my online presence.
 I refer select people from my real life to this online persona.

 Other Accounts
 ---------------